gvwilson/sensibleadventures/nardica/nardica.md

 "It doesn't have a pulse generator!"

 The image reformed.
-The armored bot set the sentry it had caught down on the ground as the one it had knocked aside struggled back to its feet.
+The G-80 set the sentry it had caught down on the ground as the one it had knocked aside struggled back to its feet.
 The others stood frozen for a moment in a circle around it.
 Then,
 as one,
 they turned toward the mansion.

-The armored bot surged forward, its treads grinding the stairs that led up to the mansion's front door.
+The G-80 surged forward,
+its treads grinding the stairs that led up to the mansion's front door.
 Another shriek,
 another explosion,